eldada/jenkins-in-kubernetes/README.md

 # (same command for install and upgrade)
 $ helm upgrade --install jenkins ./helm/jenkins-k8s
 ```
+**NOTE:** This helm chart deploys a pod with two containers.
+One for the Docker daemon and another for Jenkins.
+This is based on the suggestion in https://applatix.com/case-docker-docker-kubernetes-part-2/

 If you are building your own version of Jenkins, you need your Kubernetes cluster to be able to pull the Docker image.
 You have to create a Docker registry secret and reference to it in your `helm install` command.